 EXERCISE AND YOUR HEALTH

+Exercise and nutritional balancing.
 This article focuses on the way exercise is used in nutritional balancing science.
 It is different from the way it is suggested by some other health authorities.
-The principles are that: 1) some gentle to moderate exercise is excellent for everyone, and 2) do not overdo!
-Let us discuss these in detail.
-After that is a long section of myths about exercise, to elaborate on the subject further.

 The result is that the muscles become flabby and weak, the bones also weaken, the ligaments stretch and may weaken and so on.
 Also, the very structure of the body becomes distorted from just sitting in front of computers, for example, and not stretching and toning the system.

-Some people have learned to park their car at the far end of the parking lot when they shop or at work, so they get their walking in to and from their car.
+Some people have learned to park their car at the far end of the parking lot when they shop or at work, so they walk a ways to and from their car.
 This is excellent, as long as it is safe.
-Parking lots are not the safest places because cars suddenly appear, seemingly out of nowhere, and lots are not necessarily safe for women.
-However, it is one answer to the question of how shall I get my exercise each day.
+Parking lots are not the safest places because cars suddenly appear, seemingly out of nowhere.
+However, it is one answer to the question of how shall I get my exercise several times a week.

 Walking is probably the best overall, simple, inexpensive and safe solution to the exercise problem for most people.
 No special equipment or space is needed, you can do it alone or with others, and it gently moves the spine without stressing the joints, tendons or ligaments excessively.
 More on how to walk so as to use walking as a very useful method of healing and development is found in the article entitled Grounding And Centering on this website.